sardus1970/JR_BLE_Gamepad/README.md

 <img src="data/images/frame_size.jpg" width="50%" alt="PPM frame size">

 On *DeviationTX* the delta pulse width is set to 400 microseconds by default.
-Set it to 500 to use the full sampling resolution of this sketch.
+You should set it to 500 to use the full sampling resolution, and limit all your channels to the -100 to +100 value range.

 ### The author's settings

-The author's module is configured with `FORCE_CHANNEL_COUNT` set to 0 (zero) and `REFRESH_RATE_CHANNEL` set to 6.
+The author's module is configured with `FORCE_CHANNEL_COUNT` set to 0 (zero), `REFRESH_RATE_CHANNEL`  to 6, and the  `UNITY_BUG_WORKAROUND` is enabled, so the transmitter can also be used on *Unity*-engine based simulators (such as *CGM Next* and *FPV Freerider*) on Windows PCs.

-This gives more flexibility when running different RC simulators on different systems: *CGM Next* helicopter sim on Mac OS, *FPV Freerider* quadcopter sim on Mac OS, and the *PicaSim* glider simulation on Android.
+This gives a lot of flexibility when running various RC simulators on different systems, while at the same time allowing tuning the module's settings on the transmitter.

-Six channels are sufficient for all those simulators and they are mapped as follows:
+Six channels are sufficient for all the simulators used by the author (*CGM Next, FPV Freerider* and *Picasim*).
+The channels are mapped as follows:

-- The first 4 are used for the stick axes (aileron, elevator, throttle and rudder)
+- The first 4 are used for the stick axes (aileron, elevator, throttle and rudder) On the transmitter they are mapped with a linear curve from -100 to 100
 - The 5th channel is used to map additional functions that are put on switches, such as selecting different flight conditions, autorotation, retracting landing gear, etc.
 - And the 6th is used as the refresh rate channel.